top of page

 Phenotype evolution is primarily driven by changes in cis-regulatory elements.
 Future work will identify non-coding genomic regions that are associated with the evolution of increasingly carnivorous diets across Mammalia.

 MD Pollard, WK Meyer, EE Puckett.
-Convergent molecular constraint in mammalian carnivores: Selection on liver and kidney functions during the evolution of more carnivorous diets. https://doi.org/10.1101/2023.11.17.567625
+2024.
+Convergent relaxation of molecular constraint in herbivores reveals the changing role of liver and kidney functions across mammalian diets.
+Genome Research 34: . https://doi.org/10.1101/gr.278930.124

-ASSOCIATED PREPRINTS
+ASSOCIATED PAPERS

 bottom of page